Yorkshire Guide - main picture

 Ginnel on Filey cliff side

 Filey is a place of many memories for me.
-It was here as a small child that we always came for our annual Summer holiday to Mrs Barrett's boarding house and sat on the beach all day long come rain or shine.
-That isn't mandatory nowadays and most of the boarding houses have long since gone but Filey remains an absolute gem.
+It was here as a small child that we always came to Mrs Barrett's boarding house for our annual Summer holiday, and sat on the beach all day long come rain or shine.
+That isn't mandatory nowadays and most of the boarding houses have long since gone, but Filey remains an absolute gem.

 The town is set afront the magnificent Filey Bay, a long stretch of beautiful sand with Filey Brigg to the North, then Coble landing and a central more commercial developed section and finally to the South the magnificent beach backed by cliffs running all the way down to Flamborough Head.
 That probably means nothing to anyone who hasn't been there so let's look in some detail.